 Just like fences between neighbors promote peace, clear interpersonal boundaries help us feel safe and respected.
 When we know our limits—and communicate them—we create space for healthier, more honest relationships, both at work and at home.

 This concept is supported by research on societal boundaries.
-A study titled “Good Fences: The Importance of Setting Boundaries for Peaceful Coexistence” found that well-defined geographical and political boundaries between societies can promote peace and reduce conflict.
-The study analyzed how peaceful stability is maintained in diverse societies and concluded that clear boundaries allow for partial autonomy within a single country, thereby inhibiting inter-group violence.
-It also found that the most significant areas of conflict were ones where those boundaries were ill-defined.
+A study titled "Good Fences: The Importance of Setting Boundaries for Peaceful Coexistence" found that well-defined topographical and political boundaries between groups can promote peace and reduce conflict.
+The study analyzed how peaceful stability is maintained in diverse societies and concluded that clear boundaries allow for partial autonomy within a single country, thereby inhibiting intergroup violence.

 If you’re uncomfortable setting boundaries, therapy can be an incredible tool.
 A trained therapist can help you identify what’s been getting in the way—whether that’s fear of rejection, guilt, a history of people-pleasing, or unclear models of communication.
 In therapy, you get to practice saying what you need in a safe space, and explore new ways to respond to others without losing your sense of self.